-4. The Association will provide training from an outside regulated health care provider for employees who require it.
+4. The Association will provide training from an outside regulated health care provider for employees who require it using a train-the-trainer model.
 The health care provider who teaches the controlled act must determine if/when the employee is competent to perform the particular procedure before delegation.
 Employees will sign off on the appropriate form.
 A detailed procedure specific to the person will be attached to their support plan as a reference.